devacfr/reflow-maven-skin/src/site/markdown/doc/snippets/snippet.md

 ### Data Element

-To be recognized by reflow, a data element **should** be a xml element with a tag name differents of existing html tag. the tag name must start with an alphabetic character (a .. z or A ..
+To be recognized by reflow, a data element **should** be a xhtml element with a tag name differents of existing html tags. the tag name must start with an alphabetic character (a .. z or A ..
 Z).
 The rest of the characters are limited to the following types of characters:

 - alphabetic (a .. z, A ..
 Z)